Triazine Coupling Reagents · Cl / BF₄ / PF₆

 DMTMM advantage

-No persistent coupling-agent residues on modified surfaces.
-Stable intermediates allow effective amidation in protic solvents.
+Water-soluble byproducts reduce surface contamination risk.
+Stable intermediates allow robust amidation in protic solvents.
 Water-soluble reagent and byproducts.

 Bioconjugation / ADC Chemistry